sryalls/villager_rails_2/README.md

 # Villager

-This is a new Rails application.
+Villager is a settlment constrcution game built on Ruby on Rails

 ## Requirements

 - Ruby 3.2.0
-- Rails (latest stable)
+- Rails 8.0.1

 ## Installation